brunozimpel/brunozimpel/README.md

 in Data Analytics, Software Development, and Product Management.

-With a demonstrated history of leading engineers to build and scale digital products, I'm now leading a world-class software development team to make the next big things in the Web3 space.
+With a demonstrated history of leading engineers to build and scale digital products, I'm now leading a world-class software development team to create the next big things in the Web3 space.